BenItBuhner/model-proxy/README.md

 Notes:
 - The new routing system reads per-model JSON files in `config/models/` using `app.routing.config_loader.ModelConfigLoader`.
 - Use `config_loader.get_available_models()` to list logical models programmatically.
+- `wire_protocol` and `api_key_env` are optional per-route overrides.
+If omitted, the provider config determines the wire protocol and API key env var patterns.
 - If you previously used a single `config/models.json` (the legacy flat mapping), you should migrate to per-model files by creating one JSON file per logical model in `config/models/`.
 A migration script can be added to automate splitting the flat mapping into per-model files; otherwise create files by hand using the example above.

 ## Running the Application